 Foreign trade of the German furniture industry

-The German furniture industry can look back on a positive development in industry exports in recent years.
-While the industrial export quota - this is the share of direct furniture deliveries abroad in the total turnover of the industry - was still 16.3 per cent in 2000, it was doubled to 32.4 per cent by 2018.
-As a result, German furniture manufacturers generate an average of almost one third of their turnover on foreign markets.
+The German furniture industry can look back on a positive development of industry exports in recent years.
+While the industry export ratio - the share of direct furniture deliveries abroad in total industry sales - was still 16.3 percent in 2000, it increased to 32.2 percent by 2021.
+This means that German furniture manufacturers generate almost a third of their sales on foreign markets on average.

-With the domestic market saturated and shrinking in the long term, the strengthening of export capability will become a question of survival for the industry.
-On the one hand, this is due to the demographic development in Germany, which is leading to a lower total population and an ageing population.
-Old people tend to buy less new furniture.
-On the other hand, the ratio of furniture sold in Germany made in Germany to furniture imported from abroad has almost reversed over the past 18 years.
-In 2000, the proportion of foreign furniture sold here was 33 percent, but today it is 65 percent.
+With a saturated and shrinking domestic market in the long term, strengthening export capabilities is becoming a matter of survival for the industry.
+On the one hand, this is due to the demographic development in Germany, which is leading to rather less total population and to an increasingly aging population.
+On the other hand, the ratio of German-made furniture sold in Germany to furniture imported from abroad has changed drastically over the past two decades.
+The share of foreign furniture sold in this country (excluding furniture parts) now amounts to almost 53 percent.